Connect with others who understand.

 Chronic Pain

-Pain, especially joint pain, is a common problem with hemophilia.
-A large multinational study of people with hemophilia indicated that around 89 percent of individuals living with hemophilia also live with chronic pain.
-Another study published in 2021 found pain is “a central issue” for those living with hemophilia.
+Chronic pain, especially joint pain, is a common problem in people with hemophilia.
+A large study of people with hemophilia noted that around 89 percent have chronic pain that interferes with their daily life.

-Studies have determined that chronic pain and fatigue often go hand in hand.
-Chronic pain is known to cause mental health issues, including depression and anxiety.
-Both depression and anxiety can cause fatigue.
+Studies have noted that chronic pain and fatigue often go hand in hand.
+Chronic pain is also linked with mental health issues, including depression and anxiety.
+Both depression and anxiety are risk factors associated with fatigue.

 Chronic Hepatitis C

-Chronic hepatitis C (HCV) infection frequently occurs with bleeding disorders like hemophilia.
-One of the most common symptoms associated with chronic HCV is fatigue — about 25 percent to 30 percent of people who develop hepatitis C may experience symptoms like fatigue.
+Chronic hepatitis C virus (HCV) infection frequently occurs with bleeding disorders like hemophilia.
+One of the most common symptoms linked with chronic HCV is fatigue.
+About 20 percent of people who develop hepatitis C may experience fatigue.

 Mental Health

 Mental health plays a role in fatigue associated with hemophilia.
-According to a 2020 study, people with hemophilia have a significantly higher prevalence of depression, anxiety, and attention-deficit disorder than the general population.
+According to a 2020 study, people with hemophilia have a significantly higher rate of depression, anxiety, and attention-deficit/hyperactivity disorder (ADHD) than the general population.
 Several other studies have found similar results.

-Speak with your doctor or hematologist if you are experiencing fatigue.
-Your team of health care professionals can help determine what is causing the fatigue and will work with you to manage it.
+Make sure your doctor or hematologist is aware of all of your symptoms.
+Your team of healthcare professionals can help pinpoint what’s causing your fatigue and work with you to manage it.

 Treat Your Hemophilia